 Eliminate All Measurement Loss: Google's modeling improves measurement when visitors opt out, but it's not as accurate as direct tracking.
 Expect some data degradation with high opt-out rates.

 Cover All Advertising Vendors: IAB TCF only includes vendors who participate in the framework.
-Some ad networks operate outside TCF and require separate consent mechanisms.
+Some ad networks operate outside TCF and use separate consent mechanisms.

 Guarantee Ad Revenue While TCF compliance prevents revenue loss from technical consent failures, actual revenue depends on ad demand, content quality, and visitor consent rates.